Lipen/discrete-math-course/typst/lec-sat.typ

 == Assumption-Based Solving

-#definition[Assumptions][
+#definition[
-  Temporary unit clauses that can be "retracted" between solves.
+  _Assumptions_ are temporary unit clauses that can be "retracted" between solves.

   `solve(assumptions = [x, ¬y])` acts like adding $(x)$ and $(not y)$, but only for this call.
 ]